simplitech/neo-debugger-tools/README.md

 A suite of development tools for NEO smart contracts.
 Includes a cli disassembler and a GUI debugger.
 A helper library that helps loading `.avm` files and create and load `.neomap` files is also included, and can be used to create other dev tools.

+#### Migration in progress
+We are adding cross platform support to this project.
+You need to add Avalonia NuGet repository in order to use this project: https://github.com/AvaloniaUI/Avalonia/wiki/Using-nightly-build-feed

 (click picture to view video)

 [![IntroductionVideo](images/debugger.png)](https://youtu.be/KnPHIaEsgtA "Introduction video")